 Wash hands before touching the tattoo.

-Gently wash with unscented antibacterial soap.
+Gently wash with unscented antibacterial soap daily.

-Leave the bandage on for 2-4 hours.
+Leave the bandage on for 2-4 hours or as instructed by your artist.

 For the next two weeks: